guillaumelobet/science_valorisation/readme.md

 2. [Scientometrics](#anchor1)
 	- Introduction
-	- Group discussions (groups with similar research field)
+	- Group discussions
 		- In your field, what do you know about:
 			- the journal impact factors
 			- the researchers h-index
-		- What are the limitations of
+		- What are the limitation(s) of
 			- impact factor
 			- h-index
 			- altmetrics